ibn3bbas-sd/Project-08-Deploy-Live-Streaming-on-AWS-Using-Terraform/README.md

-# Live Streaming on AWS
+# Deploy Live Streaming on AWS Using Terraform

 How to implement Live streaming on AWS at scale leveraging AWS Elemental MediaLive, MediaPackage and Amazon CloudFront.
 This repo contains the source code for the AWS solution [Live Streaming on AWS](https://aws.amazon.com/solutions/implementations/live-streaming-on-aws/?did=sl_card&trk=sl_card).